![]() |

 The group, totaling twenty-one men, was led by George Eddy of Streator, who later described how he had been on the surface when the fire started and had gone below as soon as he saw smoke.
 After he and several others had notified as many men as they could, they approached the mouth of the entry but found that they could not get out.

-Many of the others wrote notes to their families, and on the back of one was found this testament, signed by all twenty-one men: "We the undersigned do not blame anyone for the accident that happened to pen us in here and we believe that everybody has done all in their power to relieve us."
+Many of the others wrote notes to their families, and on the back of one was found this testament, signed by all twenty-one men: "We the undersigned do not blame anyone for the accident that happened to pen us in here, and we believe that everybody has done all in their power to relieve us."

 Although the rescue attempts continued until November 25, no more survivors were found.
 Since the fire could not be extinguished with water, the mine was sealed with cement.
 This cover was removed on February 1, 1910, and body recovery resumed; the last body was brought up on July 7.
 The mine then resumed work and continued in operation for some ten years.

-Men who did heroic work below at time bodies were being taken from Cherry Mine. |
+Men who did heroic work below at the time bodies were being taken from Cherry Mine. |

 St. Paul Coal Company, Cherry Illinois Mine Managers. |